๐Ÿพ

 Border Collie temperament is one of the biggest reasons this highly capable herding breed is admired around the world.
 Border Collies are intelligent, energetic, alert, responsive, and strongly work-oriented.
 Originally developed for herding livestock with precision and stamina, they are known for quick learning, sharp focus, and a deep need for daily mental and physical activity.
 With proper structure, training, and an active lifestyle, a Border Collie can become an exceptional companion for the right owner.
+This guide contains multi aspect things to know about Border Collie dog breed.

 Border Collie temperament personality family suitability training and care guide